-(a) NMEDA QAP label in accordance with NMEDA QAP accreditation requirements, unless use of the NMEDA QAP has been discontinued by RSC, and
+(a) NMEDA QAP label in accordance with NMEDA QAP accreditation requirements, unless use of the NMEDA QAP has been discontinued by OOD, and

 (3) A list of modifications including all modifications made to the vehicle and all additional equipment installed.
-This list shall be provided to RSC or its representative and to the consumer.
-This list shall contain the NMEDA QAP label identification number unless use of the NMEDA QAP has been discontinued by RSC.
+This list shall be provided to OOD or its representative and to the consumer.
+This list shall contain the NMEDA QAP label identification number unless use of the NMEDA QAP has been discontinued by OOD.